Rekitctrl/bypass-mdm/README.md

 #### Warnings

-- **If you only reset all accounts and settings and don't do a re-install of Macos, the script may not work (it's finnicky)**
+- **If you only reset all accounts and settings and don't do a re-install of Macos, the script may not work**

 #### Follow steps below to bypass MDM setup during a fresh installation of MacOS